 Disclosure: If you choose to buy a product I recommend – at best – I’ll make some coffee money at no additional cost to you.
 I work hard to make sure I’m recommending products you’ll love and that I’m not in your face about my suggestions.
 If you don’t love it, let me know!

 Yes and no, but mostly no. You can carry ich from one tank to another since it can live on your wet skin.
 But it’s not a parasite that humans can be a host for.

 In some rare cases, yes, it can.
 Although it’s highly unlikely that I will.

-Yes, it can be fatal, this is especially true for fry in other fish with weekend immune systems.
+It can be fatal.
+Especially for fry in other fish with weekend immune systems.
 And, usually, once your fish gets ich, it’s because it already had a weakened immune system – at the very least, it’s immune system is weakened now.

 - Small white spots

 - Fish itching or scratching against rocks, décor, or gravel

 - Lack of appetite